Posey's slam sets pace in shutout of Padres

 "I was just trying to stay short with my swing and hit a line drive somewhere," Posey said.
 "Fortunately, it turned into something more."

 Vogelsong (6-5) surrendered five hits in six shutout innings.
 The right-hander held San Diego hitless in five at-bats with runners in scoring position and the Giants recorded their Major League-leading 12th shutout.
 That total includes four against the Padres.

-MOMENTS THAT MATTERED Cream rises to top: San Francisco's seventh and eighth hitters were extremely productive.
+Cream rises to top: San Francisco's seventh and eighth hitters were extremely productive.
 Andrew Susac reached on an error that could have been ruled a hit to open the third inning, then scored the Giants' first run on Joe Panik's sacrifice fly.
 Gregor Blanco walked and scored on Posey's grand slam.
 One inning later, Susac tripled and came home on Blanco's single.
 More >

 "You can't give them five outs.
 I thought we gave them extra outs there.
 You've got to make the play on defense early, and that changes things significantly," said Padres interim manager Pat Murphy of the Will Middlebrooks error on the Susac ball to start the inning.

 Rally killer: A half-inning after Posey's grand slam, the Padres looked like they were set to get some runs back when Yonder Alonso walked and Justin Upton doubled to put runners on second and third with no outs in the fourth inning.
 But a rundown, a strikeout and a ground ball ended their threat.